This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Unusual Things to Do in London

-The Ruins of St. Dunstan in the East
+1. See the Ruins of St. Dunstan in the East

-Located halfway between the London Bridge and the Tower of London, the church of St. Dunstan-in-the-East is an English parish Church with lots of history.
-Though the church was destroyed by the Blitz in 1941, its ruins and the Wren Tower have made it a charming and serene place as it has been overtaken by white lilies dotted around the ruins, lush green wall vines running along the walls, trees and ivy.
-St. Dunstan-in-the-East remains one of London’s hidden gems and is now a public garden.
-If you are looking for offbeat things to do in London, then visiting the ruins at St Dunstan-in-the-East will not disappoint.
+Though the church was destroyed by the Blitz in 1941, its ruins and the Wren Tower have made it a charming and serene place.
+The old church has been overtaken by trees, ivy, white lilies dotted around the ruins, and lush green wall vines running along the walls.

 Address: St Dunstan’s Hill, London EC3R 5DD